-AYS Developers breaks a Guinness World Record for the world’s largest real estate training session in Dubai
+AYS Developers breaks a Guinness World Record for the World’s Largest Real Estate Training Session in Dubai

-Dubai, UAE: AYS Developers, one of the region’s fastest-rising names in luxury real estate, has officially made history.
-AYS Developers, in partnership with Dr. Nour ElSerougy, widely known as the Eagle of Real Estate, Innovation Experts Real Estate Institute, and Al Safi Bank, successfully hosted the world’s largest real estate training session, setting a new Guinness World Record at the Grand Hyatt Conference & Exhibition Centre in Dubai.
+AYS Developers (www.AYSDevelopers.ae), one of the region’s fastest-rising names in luxury real estate, has officially made history.
+AYS Developers, in partnership with Dr. Nour ElSerougy, widely known as the Eagle of Real Estate, the Innovation Experts Real Estate Institute (https://apo-opa.co/3SyeEPJ), and Al Safi Bank, successfully hosted the world’s largest real estate training session, setting a new Guinness World Record at the Grand Hyatt Conference&Exhibition Centre in Dubai.

 The event welcomed over 2500 attendees, each registered with individual QR codes and monitored on-site by official Guinness World Records adjudicators.
 Taking place from 11:45 am to 12:45 pm, the session focused on mastering off-plan sales strategies - particularly in high-growth areas such as Dubai Islands, where AYS Developers is actively expanding its footprint.